anup-an/library-api/README.md

 - Run the following command in your terminal `kubectl apply -f=kubernetes-deployment-local.yaml`
 - Run the command in the terminal `minikube tunnel`
 - The application can then be accessed at http://localhost/.
 Make sure than localhost is included in the file `/etc/hosts` in your local machine

+## CI/CD pipeline
+The CI/CD pipelines for frontend and backend are set up locally using minikube, Jenkins and terraform.
+Each pipeline build an image from the dockerfile in the github repository, pushes the image to dockerhub and updates the respective kuberbetes deployment.
+The Jenkins server runs in pod inside the cluster.
+When the pipeline runs in the Jenkins server, it creates a new pod where the pipeline job runs.
+After job completion the pod gets deleted.

+Here are the steps followed to create it
+- Install and start minikube
+- Using terraform, create all resources in minikube kubernetes cluster neccessary to run the application and Jenkins server.
+All configurations can be found at `terraform/local` folder in the repository.
+- Install kubernetes and docker plugins if not installed through Jenkins UI.
+- Also, create github and docker hub credentials through Jenkins UI.
+These credentials are necessary to access github and dockerhub from Jenkins while running the pipeline job.
+- Add neccessary environment variables in Jenkins to be used in the pipeline job created.

+You can also create a CI/CD pipeline in your cloud environment adding the terraform configuration for creating Jenkins server and pipelines to your production terraform configuration.